Tejamarlapati/tf-gcp-infra/EXAMPLES.md

 4. Creates a firewall rule `allow-webapp-subnet-http` to allow `TCP` protocol on port `80` to `webapp` subnet
 5. Creates a cloud sql instance `db-instance-{random_id}` with `db-g1-small` tier and `POSTGRES_15` database version
    1. Hosts the SQL instance with private IP and creates a connection to VPC using **VPC peering**
-   2. Sets up a new database `csye6225`
+   2. Sets up a new database `webapp`
    3. Creates random user and password for the database
 6. Creates a webapp compute instance `webapp-server` using `webapp` subnet as well as a public ip
    1. Executes a startup script to create .env file to connect to the Cloud SQL database